graphile/worker/README.md

   the job.
 Can be used alongside the `forbiddenFlags` option in library mode to implement complex rate limiting or other behaviors which requiring skipping jobs at runtime (see [Forbidden flags](#forbidden-flags)).
+- `job_key_mode` - when `job_key` is specified, this setting indicates what
+  should happen when an existing job is found with the same job key:
+  - `replace` (default) - all job parameters are updated to the new values, including the `run_at` (inserts new job if matching job is locked)
+  - `preserve_run_at` - all job parameters are updated to the new values, except for `run_at` which maintains the previous value (inserts new job if matching job is locked)
+  - `unsafe_dedupe` - only inserts the job if no existing job (whether or not it is locked or has failed permanently) with matching key is found; does not update the existing job

 Typically you'll want to set the `identifier` and `payload`: